 The first issue concerns sustaining funding.
 Although some of our interview partners have pointed us towards some innovative funding ideas – like setting up a community foundation or developing a consulting line that subsidizes operations – most of the conversations in the literature and policy world seem to revolve around conventional formats of donor and government funding.
 So what else is out there?
 And what innovative ideas could be tried?

 The second, highly related issue, concerns “ownership” – a term we use to describe how a citizen-centred accountability mechanism would be governed and administered in the long term.
 Who makes the decisions, and how?
 Who has the power to turn it off or otherwise reduce its ability to produce uncomfortable findings?

 The issue of independence is central here.
 On the one hand, it might be better if such mechanisms don’t rely on funding from the institution they are holding to account.
 Then again, such funding might be a signal of genuine buy-in and willingness of the institution to respond to citizens’ concerns, which is critical if any tangible benefits are to be realised.

 Again, we are interested to hear about innovative models that have been or could be employed.
 What would hybrid governance arrangements look like?
 Are we talking multi-stakeholder steering groups, or housing it in a semi-autonomous arm of government?
 And are there successful examples of transition – when a mechanism incubated outside government has been shifted into government ownership (or even vice versa)?

-We encourage you to share the survey link with colleagues and contacts who might have something to share.
-We look forward to sharing an analysis of results shortly after the survey closes at the end of November.
+We look forward to sharing an analysis of results shortly now that the survey has closed.
 Meanwhile, you can find the home page for this research here, which is where we will add links to all further knowledge outputs over the coming months.